tonethar/IGME-230-Fall-2018/projects/project-2.md

 - a pulldown (&lt;select>) that the user can use to limit the number of results

 So you will need at least one additional kind of control - ideas:
-- a **rating** pulldown
+- a **rating** pulldown - if we had this on the GIPHY HW then a user would be able to choose between viewing "G" and "PG" videos for example
+- a **sort by** pulldown to allow the user to view results A->Z, Z-A, by date, etc
+- a **date** chooser to filter the results by date - jQuery has a Datepicker Widget -> https://jqueryui.com/datepicker/
+- another really nice option is to allow the use to "page" through large numbers of results with "next" and "previous" buttons.
+In the GIPHY HW did you notice that we always get the same 100 "cat" GIFs back when we search?
+This is because there are thousands of cat GIFS, and if we don't otherwise specify we will always get them back starting at index 0.
+We can instead write code that requests a higher starting index in the GIPHY API this is done by the `offset` value to the query string.

-4. There will be no JavaScript errors or exceptions thrown by the app.
+4. Finally, there will be no JavaScript errors or exceptions thrown by the app.

 ### B. Design & Interaction
 - Pleasing graphic design: